Finding time for writing isn’t easy, especially if you’re just starting out.

 This system works really well and is great for getting focused and writing in short bursts.
 If you want to go longer, set your timer for sixty minutes.
 I use the timer on my iPhone.

-Set it for the time you are committed to writing and GO.
+Set it for the time for writing that you are committed to and GO.
 You should focus only on your writing during this period.
+It’s not time for anything else, you want to be strict.

 No research, editing, or breaking the writing flow, unless there’s a house fire.
 Just write.